-I am an eigth grader in the San Fransisco Bay Area who is passionate about water conservation.
+I am a freshman at American High School in the San Fransisco Bay Area who is passionate about water conservation.
 I have been conducting grey water research and promoting water conservation for the last three years.

 Effect of Soap Nut Grey Water on Aquatic Life

 When compared to other detergents, the grey water from soap nuts did not harm aquatic life in an LC 50 and daphnia heartrate test.
 Soap Nut grey water was most similar to regular water in a water quality/purity test.

 Effect of Soap Nut Grey Water on Soil and Plants

 In a two year study, my results showed that soapnut greywater was not detrimental to plant growth with a trend for higher growth and plant biomass than regular water and grey waters from an Organic and Non-Organic detergent.